derive4j/derive4j/README.md

 ```

 ## equals, hashCode, toString?
-Derive4J philosophy is to be as safe and consistent as possible.
-That is why Object.{equals, hashCode, toString} are not implemented by generated classes by default.
+[Derive4J philosophy is to be as safe and consistent as possible](https://github.com/derive4j/derive4j/issues/50).
+That is why Object.{equals, hashCode, toString} are not implemented by generated classes by default (they are best kept ignored as they break parametricity).
 Nonetheless, as a concession to legacy, it is possible to force Derive4J to implement them, by declaring them abstract.
 Eg by adding the following in your annotated class:
 ```java
   @Override
   public abstract int hashCode();